keptn/keptn.github.io/content/docs/0.2.1/installation/setup-keptn-gke/index.md

   kubectl get namespaces
   ```

-- *Note*: In some cases, it might occure that the `keptn` namespace remains stuck in the `Terminating` state.
+- *Note*: In some cases, it might occur that the `keptn` namespace remains stuck in the `Terminating` state.
 If that happens, you can enforce the deletion of the namespace as follows:

   ```console
   NAMESPACE=keptn